 Best Websites for International Train Routes to Greece

-With the right booking websites and route planning, getting to Athens by train can be a smooth and affordable experience especially if you take advantage of Eurail/Interrail passes, ferry discounts, and key railway connections!
+With the right booking websites and route planning, getting to Athens by train can be a smooth and affordable experience, especially if you take advantage of Eurail/Interrail passes, ferry discounts, and key railway connections!

-Where to Book International Tickets in Person
+Where to Buy International Tickets in Person

-If you prefer buying train tickets in person or encounter issues with Hellenic Train’s website — which is often glitchy, with reports of payment failures, unavailable routes, or system crashes — booking at a station is the safest option.
+If you prefer buying train tickets in person or encounter issues with Hellenic Train’s website (which is often glitchy, with reports of payment failures, unavailable routes, or system crashes), booking at a station is the safest option.
 Since Greek train stations have fewer self-service kiosks than those in France, Germany, or Italy, it’s best to carry both cash and a card when purchasing tickets at the counter.

-Athens Larissis Station – The Main Train Hub
+Athens Larissis Station, the Main Train Hub

 The Athens Larissis railway station is the central hub for trains in Greece, including domestic and international routes.
 If you’re already in Athens and planning a trip to Thessaloniki or beyond, this is the best place to purchase tickets.

-📌 Pro Travel Tip: Arrive early, especially during peak travel seasons, as queues at the ticket counters can be long.
+Athens Travel Tip: Arrive early, especially during peak travel seasons, as queues at the ticket counters can be long.
 The staff speak basic English, but having your travel details written down can help speed up the process.

-Thessaloniki Central Station – Ideal for International Routes
+Thessaloniki Central Station, Ideal for International Routes

 If you’re traveling from Northern Greece to Europe, Thessaloniki Central Station is your best bet for international train tickets.
 It offers connections to Sofia (Bulgaria), Skopje (North Macedonia), and Belgrade (Serbia), with occasional seasonal routes to other Balkan destinations.

-📌 Little-Known Tip: Some cross-border train routes aren’t bookable online, so visiting the Thessaloniki station in person can be the only way to secure a seat.
+Little-Known Tip: Some cross-border train routes aren’t bookable online, so visiting the Thessaloniki station in person can be the only way to secure a seat.

-Key Travel Agencies – The Hidden Alternative
+Key Travel Agencies, the Hidden Alternative

 Major cities in Greece, including Athens, Thessaloniki, and Patras, have authorized travel agencies that specialize in booking international train tickets.
-Look for TrainOSE (now Hellenic Train) offices or agencies that specifically handle Eurail and Interrail passes.
+Look for TrainOSE Athens (now Hellenic Train) offices or agencies that specifically handle Eurail and Interrail passes.

-📌 Local Travel Tip: Some agencies charge a small booking fee but can help navigate complex train-ferry combinations if you’re traveling from Italy to Greece via Bari, Ancona, or Venice.
+Local Travel Tip: Some agencies charge a small booking fee but can help navigate complex train-ferry combinations if you’re traveling from Italy to Greece via Bari, Ancona, or Venice.

 By planning ahead and knowing where to book your international train tickets, you can avoid last-minute stress and secure the best fares for your journey to or from Athens.